ansumanYm/News-Express/README.md

 # News Express Web App
 ## Visit Web app:- https://news-expressapp.herokuapp.com

-News Express is a python web app build using Streamlit.
+News Express is a python web app built using Streamlit.
 This app provides us with daily news articles in short summarized form.
 This app derives news from Google Rss feeder and then uses Natural language processing, word frequency based Extractive summarization method, to produce a short Summary for the readers.

 This app is deployed on Heroku Cloud Platform.